wpilibsuite/allwpilib/telemetry/doc/cpp.md

 Property values are strings.
 When the backend expects JSON-formatted property values, callers are responsible for passing a valid JSON string representation.

+## Thread Safety

+`wpi::Telemetry` and `wpi::TelemetryTable` may be used from the main robot loop and secondary user threads at the same time when they route to WPILib-provided backends.
+There is no periodic update call or main-thread affinity.
+Concurrent calls to the same path are serialized where required by the backend, but their output order is unspecified.

+The values passed through `std::span`, `std::string_view`, references, serializers, and ADL hooks remain owned by the caller.
+They must stay alive and must not be modified concurrently for the duration of the call.
+A backend must copy any non-owning data it wants to retain after the call returns.

+`LogTo()` and `wpi::TelemetryLoggable::LogTo()` can issue several table calls and are not atomic as a group.
+For a coherent multi-field sample, make an immutable copy of the application state and log that copy.
+Do not rely on a table mutex to protect the object being inspected.

+Custom `wpi::TelemetryBackend` and `wpi::TelemetryEntry` implementations must support concurrent calls.
+In particular, `GetEntry()`, schema operations, entry logging and metadata methods, and `RemoveEntry()` can overlap during logging or backend rerouting.
+A previously returned entry may still be in use when its path is removed.
+The WPILib-provided backends satisfy this contract.

+The C++ mock backend protects writes, but `GetActions()`, `GetLastAction()`, and `GetSchema()` expose references or pointers whose lifetime is not protected after the method returns.
+Quiesce logging before inspecting or retaining those results; copying values with `GetLastValue<T>()` avoids retaining an internal value.

 ## Advanced: User-Facing Registry APIs

 Most robot code does not need `wpi::TelemetryRegistry`, but advanced C++ users may interact with it in a few cases: